Launching into a new market

 The situation:

-Aside from its own orange colour, K2 University did not have its own brand guidelines distinct from its parent.
+Beyond its orange colour, the brand had no guidelines distinct from its parent.

 The strategy:

-Our efforts would first be focused on overhauling the messaging and visual language.
-Later we would develop templates and guidelines that helped shape every one of the brand's many touchpoints.
+I focused first on overhauling the messaging and visual language, then developed the templates and guidelines to shape the brand's many touchpoints.

 2. My role

-In my hands-on role as Head of Design for the K2 group of companies, I partnered with the managing director and the global marketing team to evolve and adapt K2 University's brand for its new audiences over 18 months.
+As hands-on Head of Design for the K2 group, I partnered with the managing director and global marketing team over 18 months to evolve K2 University's brand for its new audiences.

 3. Branding the new program